Women of Algiers: History

 The French conquest of Algeria started in 1830 and affected France's relationship with nearby countries, such as Morocco.
-Towards the end of 1831 King Louis Phillipe sent a diplomatic party to Morocco in order to establish friendly relations and negotiate a treaty with the Sultan.
+Towards the end of 1831 King Louis Philippe I sent a diplomatic party to Morocco in order to establish friendly relations and negotiate a treaty with the Sultan.
 He assigned the young diplomat Charles de Mornay.
 At that time it was common to take artists along, in order to visually document the journey.
 Delacroix joined the diplomatic party by chance through social connections.
 Previously, when Delacroix was studying under Pierre Guérin, he had become friends with a fellow student, Henri Duponchel, who had recently become director of scenic design at the Paris Opera (and would later become its managing director).
 Duponchel was in the social circle of Mornay's mistress, the actress Mademoiselle Mars, and recommended Delacroix for this assignment.

-Delacroix joined the party and together they set sail in 1831 and arrived in Tangiers, Morocco, on 25 January 1832.
+Delacroix joined the party and together they set sail in 1831 and arrived in Tangier, Morocco, on 25 January 1832.
 Delacroix greatly relished the atmosphere, the colours, the objects, the people, and the architecture of this exotic world.
 Delacroix recorded everything in his journals.
 During his six-month trip Delacroix filled seven large sketchbooks and created an album of eighteen watercolours.
 Delacroix was invited into Jewish households to sketch.
 His 1832 journal recounts in detail the clothing, interior décor, and festivities of the Jewish households and he drew several small sketches of the Jewish families and households.
 From these he later painted the works Jewish Wedding in Morocco (1839) and Jewish Bride (c.1832).
 Delacroix found it significantly harder to sketch Arabic women, due to religious constrictions.
 Despite this setback Delacroix still attempted to sketch the Arabic women.
 As soon as he would seek to sketch them from afar, the Arabic women who would hang their washing out on roof terraces would immediately alert their husbands.

 Delacroix returned home via Spain, and Algeria, where he stayed for three days.
-By luck he was at the Algerian port where he met a merchant who gave him access to his households private harem.
+By luck he was at the Algerian port where he met a merchant who gave him access to his household's private harem.
 Delacroix created two small sketches of the women in the Algerian harem that he later used to create his oil painting Women of Algiers.